QubitExplorer/Recommender-System/README.md

 10. Embeddings and Latent Features,
 11. Sequence-Based Similarity,
 12. Deep Collaborative Filtering with Embeddings (via Neural Networks),
-13. Transformer Models for Sequential Recommendations (e.g., BERT4Rec), and
+13. Transformer Models for Sequential Recommendations (e.g. BERT4Rec),
-14. In life science application (some techniques used for DNA Sequencing to find the similarities, which could also be leveraged for RS)
+14. In life science application (some techniques used for DNA Sequencing to find the similarities, which could also be leveraged for RS), and
 15. Other Hybrid Approches.

 **Data Sources:** Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.